 - Assess your savings.
 If you haven’t already thought about this, consider how much you’d like to save for a down payment.
 The larger the down payment, the less you’ll owe — which usually means paying less in interest, too.
 And because the dealer or lender will receive some money upfront, you may be able to negotiate a better deal on your lease terms or the final price of your car.
 If you don’t have a down payment now and don’t need your next car right away, create a monthly saving goal.
 Treat each contribution like a bill that could help you purchase or lease that next car.

 - Fully research loan options.
 Should you try to get preapproved or prequalified for a loan from a bank before going to a dealership?
 This may be a good option for some.
 You could also use it as a bargaining tool when talking to a dealer.
 (Consider, though, that if you’re getting quotes from many creditors, that could also mean lots of hard inquiries on your credit — and resulting credit score consequences.)
 Be sure to compare all terms.
 This includes the monthly payments, length of the loan, interest and any other fees.
-Consider the pros and cons of working with direct lenders like banks, credit unions or dealerships.
+Consider the of working with direct lenders like banks, credit unions or dealerships.

 - Read all the fine print.
 Don’t assume that the creditor has your best interests in mind.
 Make sure that you read the entire contract before signing anything, and that you understand the full amount you’ll end up paying — not just the monthly note.
 In general, the longer the term, the more you’ll pay.

 - Consider additional costs.
 Don’t forget about registration and insurance costs.
 Remember that your insurance rate will consider the type of vehicle you have, your driving record, your location and your age (in some cases).
 Whenever possible, try to incorporate these costs into your saving plan.